Building a climate of inclusion that fosters growth and student success

 » Over 150 veteran and military-affiliated students were served through career counseling, resume development and mock interviewing through Career Services.

 » Over 170 students attended the National Pan-Hellenic Council convocation.

 » Attendance at the Hispanic Cultural Center’s programs increased 13% from fall 2015 to fall 2016, up to 1,226 participants.

-“The Office of Disability Services offers the tools to help you succeed no matter your challenges.
+“The Office of Student Disability Resource Center offers the tools to help you succeed no matter your challenges.
 They truly care about the success of their students.
 I really enjoy using the Assistive Technology Lab.”

 Office of Student Disability Resource Center Student Assistant